mongodb/leafygreen-ui/packages/polymorphic/README.md

 ### React Server Components

-React Server Components do not support React Client Component APIs, such as `React.createRef`.
+React Server Components do not support React Client Component APIs, such as `React.useRef`.
 To avoid React Client APIs, use the `usePolymorphicComponent` and `useInferredPolymorphicComponent` hooks instead.

 Note that `forwardedRef` is still allowed.